Lynchburg-area colleges, community reacts to Falwell resignation

 Lynchburg Mayor MaryJane Dolan said she hopes Falwell is acting in the best interest of the university, his family and himself.
 She hopes the Liberty University student body will be able to move forward with their education during this time of transition.

-How the national attention on the city's largest higher education institute might impact the city, remains unclear.
+How the national attention on the city’s largest higher education institute might affect the city, remains unclear.

 “When anything like this happens, it puts a stain on our city,” Hutcherson said.